pouryashirazian/volmesh/README.md

 If the intersection point is inside the triangle (A1), we use the face-normal vector for signing.
 Otherwise, if it is inside areas 2, 4, or 6, we use the pseudo-normal associated with the half-edge adjacent to the corresponding area.
 Finally, if it is inside areas 3, 5, or 7, we use the pseudo normal associated with the vertex adjacent to the corresponding area.

-To compute the sign, we take the dot product of vector qp (directional vector from the intersection point to the query point) with the selected pseudo-normal.
+To compute the sign, we take the dot product of vector qp (directional vector from the intersection point q to the voxel-grid point p) with the selected pseudo-normal.
 A positive dot product indicates a positive distance field value and a negative otherwise.

 ## Applications
 **volmesh** is designed for high-fidelity physically-based simulation of soft tissues.
 Some of the main applications of that are as follows: